-- Many choose to broaden the available set of syllable-to-note mappings – for example by including ‘Do-Re-Mi-Fa-So-La-Te‘ characters.
-While Dmitri Shostakovich could spell his own name just fine under the ‘German’ system (‘D. S-C-H’ > ‘D Eb-C-B’), he had to add solfége to score the name of his student, Azerbaijani piano virtuoso Elmira Nazirova (‘E-La-Mi-Re-A’ > ‘E-A-E-D-A’: if ‘Do= C’), showcased in his Tenth Symphony.
+Many choose to broaden the available set of syllable-to-note mappings – for example by including ‘Do-Re-Mi-Fa-So-La-Te‘ characters.
+While Dmitri Shostakovich could spell his own name just fine under the ‘German’ system (‘D. S-C-H’ > ‘D Eb-C-B’), he had to add solfége to score that of his student, Azerbaijani piano virtuoso Elmira Nazirova (‘E-La-Mi-Re-A’ > ‘E-A-E-D-A’: if ‘Do= C’), showcased in his Tenth Symphony.

 - Sextet #2 in Gmaj (‘A-G-A-H-E’) – Johannes Brahms (1865):

-BBC: “They fell in love, but Brahms cruelly rejected her, deciding instead to dedicate his life to music.
-As a goodbye, he wrote her name…into the first movement of his Sextet No. 2 in Gmaj…in bars 162-168: precisely the moment of the piece’s ‘greatest and most aching release’…”
+“They fell in love – but Brahms cruelly rejected her, deciding instead to dedicate his life to music.
+As a goodbye, he wrote her name…into the first movement of his Sextet No. 2 in Gmaj…in bars 162-168: precisely the moment of the piece’s ‘greatest and most aching release’…” (BBC)

 - The ‘French method’, as formalised by Jules Écorcheville:

 - (n.b.
-This brief overview does little justice to the broader histories here – see Eric Sams’ fascinating article for more: “Thus, the papal cryptographic service about 1596 used a music-cipher of nine different pitches each variable in eight ways, yielding a possible 72 symbols.
+My brief overview does little justice to the broader history here – see Eric Sams’ fascinating article for more: “Thus, the papal cryptographic service about 1596 used a music-cipher of nine different pitches, each variable in eight ways, yielding a possible 72 symbols.
 Such proliferation is over-elaborate…”)

 - Menuet sur le nom d’Haydn – Maurice Ravel (1909):

-- Naturally, some have gone even further down the rabbit hole.
-As noted by Christiana Ayele Djossa, Olivier Messiaen created a highly personalised cipher which “matches a different note for all 26 letters in the alphabet”, and also assigns meaning to note length – creating “words that sounded similar to his organ work Méditations sur le Mystère de la Sainte Trinité“.
-Musical cryptography expert David Loberg Code (yep, real name), adds that “the notes deciphered translated to…French words from Summa Theologica by philosopher Thomas Aquinas – for essence, humankind, paternity, and illumination”.
+Naturally, some have gone even further down the rabbit hole.
+As noted by C.A.
+Djossa, Olivier Messiaen created a highly personalised cipher which “matches a different note for all 26 letters”, and also assigns meaning to note length – creating “words that sounded similar to his organ work Méditations sur le Mystère de la Sainte Trinité“.
+Musical cryptography expert David Loberg Code (yep, real name), adds that “the notes deciphered translated to…French words from Summa Theologica by philosopher Thomas Aquinas…’essence’, ‘humankind’, ‘paternity’, and ‘illumination’…”.